 What is a Multisensory Story?

-A multisensory story immerses the listener by telling a story using words and sensory stimuli (story props), connecting the individual to culture and literature in a way that is motivating and meaningful to their lives.
+A multisensory story immerses the listener by telling a story using words and sensory stimuli (story props), connecting the individual to literature, topic and culture in a way that is motivating and meaningful to their lives.

 Who Are Multisensory Stories For?